-- 1. Increase the value of the information that is typically not utilized. - Provide formation evaluation logs in intervals where even the basic tools such as RHOB, NEU or DTC tools are not run - 2.
-Real-time prediction for shallow hole sections without formation evaluation logs - The integration of AI logs into the Operator's operations and software stack will be via a developed Teclog plug-in into the Operator's desktop-based log analysis software platform. - This Techlog plug-in leverages existing interpretative tools and WITSML capabilities available in commercially available software.
-Customized workflows and visualizations are standardized to allow for processes tailored to the AI model creation and model operations processes, including streamlined data conditioning, ANN model selection, and QC of input and output logs. - 3.
-Using cloud and microservice technology to simplify technology collabroation - The software architecture incorporates a cloud architecture design for the backend and a lightweight user interface which plugs directly into the user's desktop software.
+- 1. Increase the value of the information that is typically not utilized. - 2.
+Provide formation evaluation logs in intervals where even the basic tools such as RHOB, NEU or DTC tools are not run - 3.
+Real-time prediction for shallow-hole sections without formation evaluation logs - 4.
+The integration of AI logs into the Operator's operations and software stack will be via a developed Techlog plug-in into the Operator's desktop-based log analysis software platform. - This Techlog plug-in leverages existing interpretative tools and WITSML capabilities available in commercially available software.
+Customized workflows and visualizations are standardized to allow for processes tailored to the AI model creation and model operations processes, including streamlined data conditioning, ANN model selection, and QC of input and output logs. - 5.
+Using cloud and microservice technology to simplify technology collaboration - The software architecture incorporates a cloud architecture design for the backend and a lightweight user interface which plugs directly into the user's desktop software.
 Once the input logs and drilling data have been selected, they are packaged, encrypted and sent to the cloud for processing.
-Alternatively, the processing can occur on a local server. - 4.
-Manage by Petrophysicist or Geologist and no data transfer required with third party company - Running in a secure environment, the input data is decrypted and then processed by the neural network.
+Alternatively, the processing can occur on a local server. - 6.
+Project can be managed by a Petrophysicist or a Geologist and no data transfer required with third party company - Running in a secure environment, the input data is decrypted and then processed by the neural network.
 The results are then encrypted and delivered back to the user and displayed in their desktop tool.
 This architecture has the advantage of centralizing the management of the available neural network models, including versioning and storing metadata on how the network was trained.